 Settra Bag, Monarc

-When it comes to sustainability and environmental concerns, the Settra stands apart from the rest of the bags on this list, given that it is the world’s first certified plastic-negative bag.
+When it comes to sustainability and environmental concerns, the Settra stands apart from the rest.
+After all, it is the original certified plastic-negative bag.

 What does this mean?
-The Settra is made out of 50 recycled plastic bottles, so as a company, Monarc has helped remove hundreds of thousands of plastic bottles from our oceans and landfills since 2020.
+Well, the Settra is made out of 50 recycled plastic bottles.
+In other words, Monarc has been helping to remove hundreds of thousands of plastic bottles from our oceans and landfills ever since 2020.

-But, beyond the sustainable impact the Settra makes, it is overall an excellent camera backpack to carry.
+But, beyond its sustainability, the Settra is also an excellent camera backpack.
 It not only serves as a backpack, but it also transforms into a duffel bag by switching the straps.

 Monarc Settra Series Bundle